Introduction

 This blog post is your guide to unlocking the full potential of BPMN, a tool that transforms these challenges into opportunities.
 By providing a standardized visual language, BPMN enables you to effectively communicate complex processes, fostering transparency and alignment across your organization.
 Keep reading to discover how BPMN’s intuitive diagrams not only break down barriers, but also create a solid basis for process optimization.

-BPMN (Business Process Model and Notation) is a graphical notation standard for modelling business processes.
+BPMN (Business Process Model and Notation) is a graphical notation standard for business process modelling.
 It is a widely accepted and recognized notation standard used by BPM software tools to create visual representations of business processes.
 BPMN 2.0 is the most recent version of the BPMN specification, and it offers a comprehensive set of symbols and rules for process modelling.

 The origin of Business Process Model and Notation (BPMN) dates back to the early 2000s when the need for a standardized graphical notation to model and communicate business processes became increasingly apparent.
 Before BPMN’s development, various organizations and industries used their own proprietary notations, leading to inconsistencies, difficulties in understanding, and barriers to collaboration.